 By the middle of the eighteenth-century, European walnut’s virtually sole dominance waned as mahogany furniture became the height of fashion.
 Records show that imports of mahogany from Central America rose exponentially while imports of the formerly highly prized European walnut essentially ceased.

+Perhaps Elizabeth Bell & Son (Philip)?
 Who knows.
-But it really is an absolute belter!
+At any rate, it really is an absolute belter!

 The chest sold at Christie’s, London in May 2016 for £62,500 (AU$126,644, US$91,125) against a pre-auction estimate of £30,000-£50,000 and for very good reason – its provenance (adapted here, from Christie’s catalogue entry).